 If you click the image above, you can open a zoomable map.
 We stayed in places marked in dark blue for at least a month.
 Shorter days are marked with light blue.

 During our two years of travel, we lived in Ireland, France, Italy, Germany, Croatia, Turkey, Cyprus, Sweden, Iceland, Costa Rica, Argentina, New Zealand, Bali, India, Thailand, Vietnam, Taiwan, Japan, Morocco, and Spain.
-You can browse posts by location or topic using the menu on the top of the page.

 One of the most common questions we get about the trip is how we could afford to travel for so long.
 We are very fortunate in life, but we aren’t rich, and we worked during our two years of travel.
 Both of us adult people alternated between freelancing part-time (we have laptop-able professions) and watching our son Theo.